Rasoir-genereux/POWER_BI_1/README.md

  ## Data transformation
   The participants had the choice to answer some questions in their own words.
 That creates many customize answers <br>
-  which can be considered by as unique answers, even if they where similar.For that reason and to facilitate the transformation<br>, we replace those answers by "other".
+  which can be considered by as unique answers, even if they where similar.For that reason and to facilitate the transformation,<br>
+  we replace those answers by "other".
 The salary column where by slice and contained a text, which we modifidied by extracting the text and<br>
   calculating the average of each slice.